caglarmert/ICIP2025/README.md

 Whole Slide Image Downscaling

+Use the ICIP2025 Grand Challenge dataset with Images and Geojson to obtain the downscaled images with 20x and 40x downscaling.
+These datasets will be identical to the provided 60x downscaled set.

+use dsconvert.py, check the folder paths inside the script.

+To process the WSI images in .svs format, I've used patches (default 2048) and processed whole images patch by patch, downscaling each patch with a scale factor.
+Each corresponding mask is obtained with the challenge dataset's geojson files.

 Downscale, Architecture, Patch Size, Stride, Encoder, Loss Function 60x, DPT, 224, 56, maxvit_large_tf_224, Dice
 40x, DPT, 512, 64, maxvit_large_tf_512, Jaccard